luckboy/toyroot/README.md

         ./rootfs.sh # generate root file system
         ./play.sh # run built system on qemu emulator

+The built system automatically configure network for the ethernet card.
+You can choose the static network configuration or the dynamic network configuration by the DHCP client.
+The configuration network is at the /etc/network.conf file.

 ## Packages

-The built system contains the following packages:
+The built system contains the following core packages:

   * musl
   * ncurses